Russel Williams - Looking Through the Horse’s Eyes

 Russel: Yes exactly.

-Iain: Because when you were young, you write in the book, that when you were young you were very poor, but you were also very happy…
+Iain: Because you write in the book that when you were young you were very poor, but you were also very happy…

 Russel: Oh yes.